Unsolvability and Beyond in Many-To-Many Non-Bipartite Stable Matching: Introduction

 \subsection{Contributions}

 We provide new structural and algorithmic insights into problem instances and stable matchings in a many-to-many non-bipartite setting, with the following main contributions:

-\begin{itemize} \item We generalise Tan's concept of \emph{stable partitions} \cite{tan91_1} to the {\sc Stable Fixtures} setting by introducing two equivalent definitions of \emph{generalised stable partitions} (GSPs), and we present an efficient algorithm to compute one for an instance with $n$ agents in $O(n^4)$ time. \item We show that GSPs share key structural properties with their classical counterparts: they always exist, succinctly certify the unsolvability of an instance through the presence of invariant odd-length cycles (of length $\geq 3$), and can be turned into \emph{reduced GSPs} efficiently by decomposing even-length cycles into transpositions.
-Furthermore, we show that reduced GSPs correspond bijectively to stable matchings when the instance is solvable. \item We establish a formal correspondence between GSPs and \emph{stable half-matchings} \cite{Fleiner02,Fleiner08}, and use this connection to derive a ``Rural-Hospitals''-type theorem \cite{alroth86} for stable half-matchings in the non-bipartite, capacitated setting. \item We demonstrate how GSPs enable improved results for active research problems.
-In particular, we provide a simple $O(n^2)$ algorithm with tight structural and complexity guarantees for the near-feasible stable matching problem, where agent capacities are adjusted to guarantee solvability, which improves upon a recent result due to \textcite{gergely25}. \item We note the intractability of several variants of the optimal stable half-matching problem \cite{glitzner24sagt} and propose a general integer linear programming (ILP) framework that can optimise for multiple objectives.
-Furthermore, we present an empirical analysis shows that solvability rates and structural features (e.g., number of odd cycles) behave in somewhat surprising ways for different choices of capacity functions and that a higher capacity does not necessarily guarantee a higher likelihood of the instance being solvable. \end{itemize}
+\begin{itemize} \item We generalise Tan's concept of \emph{stable partitions} \cite{tan91_1} to the {\sc Stable Fixtures} setting by introducing two equivalent definitions of \emph{generalised stable partitions} (GSPs), and we present an efficient algorithm to compute one for an instance with $n$ agents in $O(n^4)$ time. \item We show that GSPs share key structural properties with their classical counterparts: they always exist, succinctly certify the unsolvability of an instance through the presence of invariant odd-length cycles (of length $\geq 3$), and can be turned into \emph{reduced GSPs} efficiently.
+Furthermore, we establish that reduced GSPs of solvable instances correspond bijectively to stable matchings. \item We establish a formal correspondence between GSPs and \emph{stable half-matchings} \cite{Fleiner02,Fleiner08} and use this connection to derive a ``Rural-Hospitals''-type theorem \cite{alroth86} for stable half-matchings in the non-bipartite, capacitated setting. \item We demonstrate how GSPs enable improved results for active research problems.
+In particular, we provide a simple $O(n^2)$ algorithm with tight structural and complexity guarantees for the near-feasible stable matching problem, which improves upon a recent result due to Csáji \cite{gergely25}. \item We note the intractability of several variants of the optimal stable half-matching problem \cite{glitzner24sagt} and propose a general integer linear programming (ILP) framework that can optimise for multiple objectives.
+Furthermore, we present an empirical analysis that shows that solvability rates and structural features (e.g., number of odd cycles) behave in somewhat surprising ways for different choices of capacity functions and that a higher capacity does not necessarily guarantee a higher likelihood of the instance being solvable. \end{itemize}